Apprenticeships

 Program Administration

 The Program is advertised at vocational institutions, academic institutions, in industry publications, and at professional and collegiate conferences attended by interested parties.
-The application process is comprised of an online application, where candidates choose up to three Apprenticeships in order of preference and submit required materials such as portfolios, writing samples, and references.
-Applications are reviewed directly by the Apprentice mentors/supervisors for interview.
+The application process is comprised of an online application, where candidates choose up to three Apprenticeships in order of preference and submit required materials such as a cover letter, resume (with references), and portfolios.
+Applications are reviewed directly by the Apprentice’s would-be mentors/supervisors, and evaluated for interview.

 Apprenticeships are competitive, and are awarded based on the candidate’s: